makeithappenmike/react-portfolio/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This is re-work of sorts of my initial portfolio, but in React!
+This is a re-work of sorts of my initial portfolio, but in React!

 The styling and interactivity is handled in large part by Bootstrap, with some customization on my end.
 I'm also utilizing a handful of packages such as ```react-scroll``` to help build some state into the app and handle navigating between the navbar and each section.